 Many of the oldest Irish surnames were originally in the Gaelic language native to Ireland.
 The original Gaelic form of the name Curphy is O Murchadha or Mac Murchadha, which are both derived from the word "murchadh," meaning "sea warrior."

 The surname Curphy was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from very early times.

 Early History of the Curphy family

-Another 208 words (15 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early Curphy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Curphy research.
+Another 96 words (7 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early Curphy History in all our PDF Extended History products and printed products wherever possible.

 Curphy Spelling Variations

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Curphy dating from that time include Murphy, Morchoe, O'Murphy, Murfie, Murfree, Morfie, Morfey and many more.

 Early Notables of the Curphy family (pre 1700)